 You should schedule an appointment with your gynecologist and bring this up.
 They’ll be able to conduct tests to pinpoint what the root cause of this might be.

 What if my cycles are shorter than 21 days or longer than 35 days?

-The length of a menstrual cycle varies from woman to woman and no two cycles are the same.
-You should consult with your gynecologist if you’re experiencing irregular menstrual cycles — that is, cycles that are shorter than 21 days or longer than 35 days, missing periods for three or more months in a row, your periods are heavier or lighter than usual, periods last longer than seven days, among other symptoms that can also include severe cramping, nausea or vomiting.
+The length of a menstrual cycle varies from woman to woman, and no two cycles are the same.
+You should consult with your gynecologist if you’re experiencing irregular menstrual cycles — that is, cycles that are shorter than 21 days or longer than 35 days, missing periods for three or more months in a row, your periods are heavier or lighter than usual, or your periods last longer than seven days.
+Other symptoms may also include severe cramping, nausea, or vomiting.

 Am I most fertile before or during ovulation?

 This is kind of a trick question.
 You are most fertile during ovulation, as the egg has been released and is primed for conception if a suitable suitor, aka a sperm cell, fertilizes it.
 But conception can still occur if you have sex up to five days before ovulation.
 That said, a woman is most fertile and has a higher chance of conceiving if she is intimate three days before ovulation and during ovulation.

 If you are tracking your ovulation to avoid pregnancy, it is best to eschew unprotected sex during your most fertile days.
 Tack on an additional two days before ovulation for extra protection as sperm can survive up to five days in the cervix.

 How many days after ovulation can you get pregnant?

 Just because you’re not ovulating doesn’t mean you’re completely out of the woods.
 A person can get pregnant up to 12 to 24 hours after ovulation.
 This is because an egg can survive up to 24 hours in the cervix.